apocalyptech/animalwellsave/README.md

     awsave AnimalWell.sav -i
     awsave AnimalWell.sav --info

+By default, the info output will just show you things that you *have* collected or done throughout the game.
+To also show information about things you *haven't* collected or done (such as missing eggs, etc), use `-v`/`--verbose`:

+    awsave AnimalWell.sav -i -v
+    awsave AnimalWell.sav --info --verbose

 ### Checksum

 The `--fix-checksum` option can be used to fix the savegame's checksum without